harshaweb09/Harshaweb09/README.md

 # Hi there, I'm Harsha Vardhan Reddy Katari 👋
-### Aspiring MERN Stack Developer | Front-End Enthusiast
+### Aspiring Open Source Contributor | MERN Stack Developer | GSoC 2026 Aspirant

 Welcome to my GitHub!
-I'm a passionate web developer focused on crafting modern, responsive, and user-centric websites.
-Currently leveling up my skills by diving into the **MERN stack**, while solidifying my foundations in front-end development.
+I'm a developer passionate about building for the modern web.
+My current focus is mastering the MERN stack and applying my skills to contribute to impactful open-source projects.

 ---

-## 🚀 What I Build
+## 🚀 Core Competencies
-### **🌐 Front-End Development**
+### 🌐 Front-End Development
-- **HTML, CSS, Bootstrap**: Built multiple responsive landing pages and components from scratch
+- **HTML, CSS, Bootstrap**: Built multiple responsive landing pages and components from scratch.
-- **JavaScript (in progress)**
+- **JavaScript (Actively Mastering)**

-### **📱 Responsive Web Design**
+### 📱 Responsive Web Design
-- Optimized designs for all devices using Bootstrap and custom media queries
+- Optimized designs for all devices using Bootstrap and custom media queries.

-### **🎯 UI/UX Focused**
+### 🎯 UI/UX Focused
-- Clean, minimal interfaces with attention to usability
+- A strong believer in clean, minimal interfaces with attention to usability.

 ---

-## 🧠 Learning Journey
+## 🧠 Learning & Development Journey
-🎓 Currently pursuing the **Meta Front-End Developer Certificate**
-📚 Learning JavaScript deeply to transition into **React** and full MERN stack
-🧪 Practicing through hands-on projects, udemy course
+- 📚 Diving deep into **JavaScript** with the Jonas Schmedtmann course on Udemy to prepare for full-stack development.
+- 🧠 Actively strengthening my foundations in modern front-end development (skills learned via Meta's curriculum).
+- 🎯 My goal is to transition from building solo projects to collaborating on a large, real-world codebase.

 ---

-## 📌 Current Goals
+## 📌 Current Mission & Goals
-- ✅ Master **JavaScript** fundamentals
-- 🔄 Start building projects with **React.js**
-- 🧰 Learn **MongoDB**, **Express.js**, and **Node.js**
-- 🤝 Contribute to open-source and collaborate with other developers
+My primary mission is to become a valuable open-source contributor and successfully participate in **Google Summer of Code 2026**.
+My goals are structured to achieve this:

+- ✅ **Master JavaScript:** Go beyond the basics to understand asynchronous programming, data structures, and modern best practices.
+- 🚀 **Build with the MERN Stack:** Develop full-stack applications to gain practical, project-based experience.
+- 🤝 **Achieve First Open-Source Contribution:** Successfully merge a Pull Request in a recognized open-source project by Q1 2026.

 ---

 ## 📂 Recent Projects
 - **Startup Landing Page** – HTML + Bootstrap 5 responsive site
   🔗 [Live Demo](https://harshaweb09.github.io/bootstrap-landingpage/) | 💻 [GitHub](https://github.com/harshaweb09/bootstrap-landingpage)

-- **Profile Card** – HTML + CSS ui practice
+- **Profile Card** – HTML + CSS UI practice
   🔗 [Live Demo](https://harshaweb09.github.io/profile-card/) | 💻 [GitHub](https://github.com/harshaweb09/profile-card)

-More projects coming soon as I dive deeper into JavaScript & React!
+*More advanced projects coming soon as I dive deeper into JavaScript & React!*

 ---

 ## 🤝 Let’s Connect
-Always open to collaboration, feedback, and learning from fellow developers.
+I'm always open to collaboration, feedback, and learning from the developer community.

 📧 **Email**: harsha.web09@gmail.com
 🔗 **LinkedIn**: [Harsha Vardhan Reddy Katari](https://www.linkedin.com/in/harsha-vardhan-reddy-katari)

 ---

-Thanks for stopping by! 🚀 Let’s build and grow together.